Hobbes74/XCOM-Terrain-Pack/README.md

 PERMISSIONS
 -----------
-The Terrain Pack is released under the GNU GPL license.
-This means that you can download, use, modify and redistribute it for any propose that you wish, as long as you respect the conditions and terms of the license (check LICENSE file for full details).
-As per the license, any mod or bundle that includes the Terrain Pack and/or its files must also be released under the same GNU GPL license.

-For more details on the GPL requirements and how to fulfill them, check the MODDING THE PACK section below.
+The Terrain Pack and its original contents are copyrighted to their individual authors and is released under the CC BY-NC-SA 4.0 license.
+See the included LICENSE file on how to use it on your mods and properly credit the Terrain Pack and its authors, which are individually listed on the LICENSE file.

-All the game files of the original games present on this mod are considered copyright of 2K Games/Firaxis, or the current XCOM IP holder.
-This includes original artwork, map, routes, tileset and globe files, even if it has been expanded and adapted by the modders.
+The original games are copyright of 2K Games/Firaxis, or the current XCOM IP holder.
+This extends to the original games and their tiles, artwork, map, routes, tileset and globe, even if it has been expanded and/or adapted by the modders.
 These files are being distributed here only for modding proposes related to XCom.

 INSTALLATION
 ------------